Low-energy enhancement in the magnetic dipole radiation of actinide nuclei

-The effective residual interactions, which consist of monopole pairing and multipole terms, are the same as those used in Ref. \cite{DeMartini2025b}.
+The effective residual interactions, which consist of monopole pairing and multipole terms (quadrupole, octupole and hexadecupole), are the same as those used in Ref.~\cite{DeMartini2025b}.

-The SMMC is not capable of calculating the M1 \gsf directly.
-Rather, one must compute the imaginary-time response function $\braket{\hat{\mathcal{O}}^\dagger(\tau)\hat{\mathcal{O}}(0)}$ via Eq.~(\ref{eq:responseInSMMC}) and then invert Eq.~(\ref{eq:imaginaryTimeWithStrength}).
-This is equivalent to numerically inverting a bilateral Laplace transform, which is known to be an ill-posed problem.
-While a number of methods exist to perform this task~\cite{Tripolt2019}, we use the maximum entropy method (MEM)~\cite{Jarrell1996}, which has been used previously in SMMC calculations of strength functions for heavy nuclei~\cite{DeMartini2025,Fanto2024,Mercenne2024}.
+We compute the imaginary-time response function $R_{M1}(T;\tau)$ via Eq.~(\ref{eq:responseInSMMC}).
+Inverting Eq.~(\ref{eq:imaginaryTimeWithStrength}) to determine the strength function $S_{M1}(T;\omega)$ is equivalent to numerically inverting a bilateral Laplace transform, which is known to be an ill-posed problem.
+While a number of methods exist to perform this task~\cite{Tripolt2019}, we use the maximum entropy method (MEM)~\cite{Gubernatis1991,Jarrell1996,Gubernatis_book}, which has been used previously in SMMC calculations of strength functions of heavy nuclei~\cite{Fanto2024,Mercenne2024,DeMartini2025}.

 The MEM is a Bayesian approach to maximizing the objective function

 with respect to $S_{M1}$.
 Here, $\chi^2$ is the likelihood function given by